War of Independence

 On the night of the 12th of September 1919 Detective Officer Daniel Hoey, 32 years old, was shot dead outside the Detective Office in Townsend Street Dublin.
 Detective Hoey joined the force in September 1910.

 On Sunday the 18th of October 1919 DMP Constable Michael Downing was shot dead in High Street Dublin.
 In efforts to save the Constables life DMP Constable Neary was awarded the Special Services Cross by the British Red Cross for giving a pint of blood in an effort to save Constable Downing.
+He served with the DMP for about three years and was a native of Castletownbere County Cork.

 On the evening of Saturday the 29th of November at about 6.10pm Detective Sergeant John Barton aged 39 of the Dublin Metropolitan Police was shot and mortally wounded as he walked along College Street near the Central Club.
 He was taken to Mercer’s Hospital where he died from his wounds soon after arrival.
 He joined the D.M.P. in 1903 and was attached to B Division for many years.
 He was with “G” Division at the time of is death.
 He was praised for his diligent detective work in apprehending looters during the 1913 lock-out and the 1916 Rising and for apprehending the man who attempted to murder a D.M.P.
 Constable on Christmas Day 1916 by throwing the Constable into the Liffey.
 The inquest into Sergeant Burton’s death heard he died from a gunshot wound to the right of his chest the bullet having passed through his right lung, evidence showed he had been shot in the back, he died 15 minutes after admission to hospital.
 The Lord Lieutenant of Ireland offered a reward of £5000 for evidence which will lead to the conviction of any person who committed the murders of the Dublin Police.